MiracleSheep/Community-game-James-John-Daniel/README.md

 2. Still Needs To Be Done
-- Blocking button.
+Day 2
+John
-- Large attack.
+- custom mode
+- Attacks face direction of opponent
+James
+- continue working pg
+- make barriers for the characters on either side if you are done(put barriers outside of map) Daniel change background on slides show (not related)

 3. What We Are "Thinking" About Doing
-- We may change the start screen.

 # Wiki
 - The game is kinda like "Super smash bros" and "street fighter".
 - Its a 3rd person game.
-- Theres 2 characters, a "ninja guy" and "lexus?".
+- Theres 4 characters, each person picks one character.
-- The characters fight until one of them has no health left on the bar.
+- The characters water fight until one of them has no health left on the bar.

 # How to play